shwethanarayana18/PromotionEngine/README.md

 # PromotionEngine

-Execute PromotionEngineTest to execute different  discount scenarios This triggers PromotionEngine
+Execute PromotionEngineTest.Java to execute different  discount scenarios.
+This triggers PromotionEngine.Java and calculates total price by applying discounts